top of page

 Figure 6: Hyperspectral 'Data Cube'.
 Source: University of Texas at Austin, Center for Space Research

-Let me elaborate the advantage of using Hyperspectral imagery using a simple analogy - imagine a transparent container stored at a cryogenic temperature (−150°C) which contains five substances in a freezing, solid state within.
-Upon heating the container to 150°C, you note down the exact temperature when each substance within undergoes a change in its state of matter.
-Upon charting your findings (Figure 7), what you are essentially depicting is the Temperature signature of the substances.
+Let me elaborate where the utility of using Hyperspectral Imaging is using a simple analogy.
+Imagine a transparent container stored at a cryogenic temperature (−150°C) which contains five substances in a solid state within.
+Upon gradually heating the container to a piping hot 150°C, you note down the exact temperature when each substance within undergoes a change in its state of matter.
+Upon charting your findings (Figure 7), what you have essentially come up with is the Temperature Signature of the five substances.

 Fictitious Example of Temperature Signature of a Mixture